 Check and Repair Outlook PST Files

-In some cases the indexing service is not able to index Outlook personal folder files (PST) due to logical errors or corruption of their structure.
-It is recommended to check and repair corrupted pst file using scanpst.exe.
+In some cases, the indexing service is not able to index Outlook personal folder files (PST) due to logical errors or corruption of their structure.
+It is recommended to check and repair corrupted PST files using scanpst.exe.

 Outlook Search and Cached Exchange Mode

-In this section, we’ll take a look at how Outlook search works if your mailbox is located on an Exchange server.
-If Cached Exchange Mode is enabled in Outlook, the local index on your computer is used to find items.
-If Cached Exchange Mode is disabled, mailbox-side index (maintained by Microsoft Exchange Search Indexer) is used for mailbox searches.
+In this section, we’ll take a look at how Outlook search works if your mailbox is located on an Exchange server or Exchange Online (Microsoft 365).
+If Cached Exchange Mode is enabled in Outlook, the local index on your computer is used to search items.
+If Cached Exchange Mode is disabled, the mailbox-side index (maintained by Microsoft Exchange Search Indexer) is used for mailbox searches.

 The MSExchangeSearch service indexes an email message as soon as it gets into the mailbox database on the server.
 If your Outlook doesn’t search your mailbox when using the Exchange Search Index, the problem is most likely with the Exchange server.
 The Test-ExchangeSearch